zcash/zcash/depends/packages.md

 ## Secondary dependencies:

-Secondary dependency packages relative to the bitcoin binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) don't need to be shared and should be built statically whenever possible.
-This improves general build reliability as illustrated by the following example:
+Secondary dependency packages relative to the Zcash binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) should be built statically.
+The arguments for statically linking secondary dependencies are similar to those for primary dependencies: it is preferable for promptness of security updates; consensus compatibility; ease of debugging and reproduction of user issues; avoiding unintended breakage due to incompatible changes; and portability across OS distributions.
+It also improves general build reliability as illustrated by the following example:

 When linking an executable against a shared library `libprimary` that has its